Elon Musk bet big on Trump. Here’s what he stands to gain — and lose — from his win - Local News 8

 Self-driving vehicle policy could change

-Trump might be more likely to give a green light to Musk’s hope for true self-driving vehicles, Ives said, along with a fleet of so-called “robotaxis” to give rides without any sort of driver on board.
+Trump might be more likely to give a green light to Musk’s true self-driving vehicles, yet to be made, Ives said, along with a fleet of so-called “robotaxis” to give rides without any sort of driver on board.

 So far the company’s existing driver assist features, known as Autopilot and Full Self-Driving, or FSD, are facing probes from federal safety regulators after a series of crashes involving the technology.
 Those investigations could slow approval of true self-driving Tesla cars being allowed on roads, despite Musk’s widely disputed claim that Teslas using FSD are already safer than those driven by humans.